dcc-cc3002/final-reality-kohai-of-Javier/README.md

 Each spell has its own class, that extends from an abstract spell class which contains some generic methods for executing spells.
 It makes it easier to add new spells.

 For now, spells can only consume the user's mana and augment or reduce the target's number of health points.

+### Effects

+Some spell cause certain effects on its targets.
+For now effects are only applied on enemies.
+Poisoned, Paralyzed and Burned are supported.

 ### Turn scheduler